 The four graphs in Figure 2 show the cumulative particle size distributions (PSD) of the slurry large particle tail measured during each pump test.
 Each graph presents the results from a different pump.
 The initial PSD, measured prior to the start of each test, is presented in each graph as well as PSDs after selected numbers of turnovers.
-Little change in the PSD was observed during the BPS-3 and BPS-4 tests, while large increases in the large particle concentrations, particularly for particles > 1 μ m, were observed during the Yamada and ASTI pump tests.
+Little change in the PSD was observed during the BPS-3 and BPS-4 tests, while concentrations of particles $\geq 0.56 \mu m$ increased during the Yamada and ASTI pump tests.